pwhipp/monsuite/documentation/index.rst

    docs/documentation_pipeline
    docs/research

 This documentation is a collection of `restructured text files`_ organized with `Sphinx`_.

-To work with the documentation, you ideally need a local installation and familiarity with:
+While small documentation corrections and modifications may be made by selecting "Edit on GitHub", to work with the documentation, you ideally need a local installation and familiarity with:

  - `Git`_